gamemgh/gamemgh.github.io/Web/content/_index.md

 ## Requirements and Recommendations{#requirements}
 - Operating system: Windows, Linux, Mac OS, Android.
 - 64 bit system is required.
-- 1 GB ram, 2 GB's recommended.
+- 1 GB ram, 2 GB is recommended.
 - Approximately 50 MB of storage is required to store the game.
 While it is not necessary, twice the required size is recommended to avoid potential data loss in the future updates.
 - Headphones or speakers; optional but recommended.
 Again, this depends on the mini game you play.
 - A keyboard is required/recommended to play on Android!
 While the game has gestures available, all tasks cannot be set.
 So, it is best to play with a keyboard.
 Please note that keyboard requirement is not for all mini games.
 Only mini games that require many gestures like Endless Battle.
 Keyboard requirement will be clearly documented in about section of each mini game.